javascript-lodashHow do I use an online JavaScript compiler with Lodash?

 More of Javascript Lodash

-- How do I use Lodash to remove a property from an array of objects in JavaScript?
+- How do I use Lodash to group an array in JavaScript?

 - How can I use Lodash to find and update an object in a JavaScript array?